openpnp/openpnp/Bottom-Vision.md

 * You should set your Camera's exposure, so you the [dynamic range](https://en.wikipedia.org/wiki/Dynamic_range) includes the brightest parts of the image without [clipping](https://en.wikipedia.org/wiki/Clipping_(photography)).
 We need to be able to distinguish the bright tones.
 Use the shiniest part to set this up.
 The image will be rather dark for humans, but it is fine for machine vision.
 * The following animation quickly shows you how to initially set or fix a threshold, using the mouse to probe image pixels.
 Look at the third channel (the `V`) of the `HSV(full)` indicator on the status line (this indicator for brightness will work both for color and grayscale images).
 Probe the pixels that should be _excluded_ and probe the pixels that should be _included_, then set the threshold to a value in between:

+  _Use the context menu to display the image separately, while holding down the Shift key to restart the animation from the beginning._

   ![BottomVisionThreshold](https://user-images.githubusercontent.com/9963310/96963951-e1ac8180-1509-11eb-87c5-630dec575931.gif)

 * If you have green color Juki nozzle tips you can use the MaskHSV stage to mask the green parts reliably.
 Make yourself familiar with the HSV model ([from the Wikipedia](https://en.wikipedia.org/wiki/HSL_and_HSV)).